jakub-szewczyk/scheduler-react/README.md

 ## TODO

-- Customize textarea scrollbar.

-- Improve notification configuration dialog styles - prevent textfield helper text from wrapping.
+- Increase test coverage to gain high confidence (component, e2e).

+- Multiple projects management.

+- Server side persistance layer (authentication, local-remote data synchronization).

 - Locate the notification listener at the app level, so that they can trigger when browsing on any screen.

-- Increase test coverage to gain high confidence (component, e2e).
+- (Optional) Notification configuration dialog - prevent textfield helper text from wrapping.

 ## Known issues